-For the internal calibration level, the results are shown in Figure 9 (long-term) and Figure 10 (cycle 150).
+For the internal calibration level, the results are shown in Figure 9 (long-term) and Figure 10 (cycle 152).
 The high value of the variance in the fore beam until August, 12th 1996 is due to the ground processing.
 In fact all the blank source packets ingested by the processor were recognized as Fore beam source packets with a default value for the internal calibration level.
 The default value was applicable for ERS-1 and therefore was not appropriate for ERS-2 data processing.
 On August 12th, 1996 a change in the ground processing LUT overcame the problem.
 Since the beginning of the mission a power decrease is detected.
 The power decrease is regular and affects the AMI when it is working in wind-only mode, wind/wave mode and image mode indifferently.
 The average power decrease is around 0.08 dB per cycle (0.0022 dB/day) and is clearer after August, 6th 1996 when the calibration subsystem has been changed.
 The reason of the power decrease is because the TWT is not working in saturation, so that a variation in the input signal is visible in the output.
 The variability of the input signal can be two-fold: the evolution of the pulse generator or the tendency of the switches between the pulse generator and the TWT to reset themselves into a nominal position.
 These switches were set into an intermediate position in order to put into operation the Scatterometer instrument (on 16th November 1995).
 To compensate for this decrease, on 26th October 1998 (cycle 37) 2.0 dB were added to the Scatterometer transmitted power and on 4th September 2002 (cycle 77) were added 3.0 dB.
 On 28th February 2003 (cycle 82) the Scatterometer receiver gain was increased by 3 dB to improve the usage of the on-board ADC converter.
 These events are clearly displayed by the large steps show in Figure 9.
 Since 9th August 1998 until March 2000 the internal calibration level shows instability after an AMI or platform anomaly (see reports from cycle 35 to cycle 52).
 This instability is very well correlated with the fluctuations observed in the noise power.
 On 13th July 2000 a high peak (+3.5 dB) was detected in the transmitted power.
 This event has been investigated deeply by PCS and ESOC.
-The results of the analysis are reported in the technical note "ERS-2 Scatterometer: high peak in the calibration level" available in the PCS.
-The high transmitted power was detected after an arcing event which occurred inside the HPA.
-After that event the transmitted power had an average increase of roughly 0.14 dB.
+The results of the analysis are reported in the technical note that event the transmitted power had an average increase of roughly 0.14 dB.

-During the cycle 150 the mean transmitted power evolution had a mean increasing trend of 0.049 dB.
-This value is different from the nominal decreasing trend of 0.1 dB/Cycle detected since the beginning of the mission.
+During the cycle 152 the mean transmitted power evolution had a mean decreasing trend of 0.145 dB.
+This value is higher than the nominal decreasing trend of 0.1 dB/Cycle detected since the beginning of the mission.